Nothing So Practical

 E[SATdo(Prep=1)]E[SATdo(Prep=0)]E[\text{SAT} \mid \text{do}(\text{Prep} = 1)] - E[\text{SAT} \mid \text{do}(\text{Prep} = 0)].

-The graph under do(Prep), known in the literature as the 'mutilated graph.'
-Arrows into Prep Course have been severed (gray dashed), breaking every backdoor path.
+The graph under do(Prep), sometimes referred to as a 'mutilated' graph.
+Arrows into Prep Course have been severed (gray dashed), closing every backdoor path.
 The highlighted node is now set externally rather than determined by confounders.

 The Adjustment Formula